ducblog/goyllo.github.io/_posts/seo/seo basics/2015-06-05-seo-basics-add-your-site-to-google-webmaster-tools.markdown

 ---
 layout: seo
-title:  "How to add your website to Google Webmaster Tools"
+title:  "How to Add Your Website to Google Webmaster Tools"
 categories:
 - seobasics
 - seo